NCAR/TBMconv/README.md

 ### Documentation

-A PDF document describing the GENPRO-I format is available as a part of this
+A PDF document describing the TBM file format is available as a part of this
 project: [tbm.pdf](https://ncar.github.io/TBMconv/files/tbm.pdf).